 ABSTRACT: The polymerase chain reaction (PCR) is a sought-after nucleic acid amplification technique used in the detection of several diseases.
 However, one of the main limitations of this and other nucleic acid amplification assays is the complexity, size, maintenance, and cost of their operational instrumentation.
-This limits the use of PCR applications in settings that cannot afford the instruments-yet may have access to basic electrical, electronic, and optical components and the expertise to build them.
-To provide a more accessible platform, we developed a low-cost, palm-size and portable instrument to perform real-time PCR (qPCR).
-The thermocycler leverages a copper-sheathed power resistor and a computer fan, in tandem with basic electronic components controlled from a single-board computer.
+This limits the use of PCR applications in settings that cannot afford the instruments but that may have access to basic electrical, electronic, and optical components and the expertise to build them.
+To provide a more accessible platform, we developed a low-cost, palm-size, and portable instrument to perform real-time PCR (qPCR).
+The thermocycler leverages a coppersheathed power resistor and a computer fan, in tandem with basic electronic components controlled from a single-board computer.
 The instrument incorporates a 3D-printed chassis and a custom-made fluorescence optical setup based on a CMOS camera and a blue LED.
-Results are displayed in real-time on a tablet.
-We also fabricated simple acrylic microdevices consisting of 4 wells (2 $\mu$ L in volume each) where PCR reactions take place.
-To test our instrument, we performed qPCR on a series of cDNA dilutions spanning 4 orders of magnitude, achieving similar limits of detection as a benchtop thermocycler.
-We envision our instrument being utilized to enable routine monitoring and diagnosis of certain diseases in low-resource areas.
+Results are displayed in realtime on a tablet.
+We also fabricated simple acrylic microdevices consisting of four wells (2 μ L in volume each) where PCR reactions take place.
+To test our instrument, we performed qPCR on a series of cDNA dilutions spanning 4 orders of magnitude, achieving similar limits of detection as those achieved by a benchtop thermocycler.
+We envision our instrument being utilized to enable routine monitoring and diagnosis of certain diseases in lowresource areas.

-The polymerase chain reaction (PCR), a nucleic acid amplification (NAA) assay, is a very powerful and sensitive method used to quantify DNA and mRNA expression for clinical diagnosis.
-PCR is the method of choice recommended by the World Health Organization (WHO) to detect some viral epidemics like Ebola and Zika.
-It is also the most popular and robust method for pathogen detection.
-PCR was the first technique to amplify nucleic acids and its popularity is due to the large dynamic range (6-7 orders of magnitude), and the high detection sensitivity and specificity that it achieves.
-Furthermore, there are public databases, such as PrimerBank, that contain validated primer sequences for most human genes.
-In addition, PCR also encompasses a variety of applications including forensics, paternity tests, food and water safety, genetic disorders, cancer, mutation studies, among others8-11.
+he polymerase chain reaction (PCR), a nucleic acid amplification (NAA) assay, is a very powerful and sensitive method used to quantify DNA and mRNA expression for clinical diagnosis.^{1,2} PCR is the method of choice recommended by the World Health Organization (WHO) to detect some viral epidemics like Ebola3 and Zika.4 It is also the most popular and robust method for pathogen detection.^{5,6} PCR was the first technique to amplify nucleic acids, and its popularity is due to the large dynamic range (6-7 orders of)magnitude) and the high detection sensitivity and specificity that it achieves.7 Furthermore, there are public databases, such as PrimerBank, that contain validated primer sequences for most human genes.
+In addition, PCR also encompasses a variety of applications including forensics, paternity tests, food and water safety, genetic disorders, cancer, mutation studies, among others.8-

-Nevertheless, a common misconception surrounding PCR applications is that because they require complex thermal management, the design and construction of its operational instrumentation inevitably becomes bulky, heavy ( $\approx$ 9 kg), power-hungry (hundreds of Watts of consumption), and expensive: characteristics that make them available predominately to centralized laboratories in developed countries2,4,8,9,12-16.
-Similar arguments can be made for developing real-time PCR (qPCR) instrumentation (that make it faster, simpler and more quantitative than regular PCR) but that nonetheless require a complex and expensive optical setup to measure fluorescent signals from amplicons at the end of each cycle.
+Nevertheless, a common misconception surrounding PCR applications is that because they require complex thermal management,2 the design and construction of its operational instrumentation inevitably becomes bulky, heavy (~9 kg), power-hungry (hundreds of watts of consumption), and expensive: characteristics that make them available predominately to centralized laboratories in developed countries.^{2,4,8,9,12-16} Similar arguments can be made for developing real-time PCR (qPCR) instrumentation (which makes it faster, simpler, and more quantitative than regular PCR^{12,15}) but that nonetheless requires a complex and expensive optical setup16 to measure fluorescent signals from amplicons at the end of each cycle.

-The high cost of instruments for real-time PCR, in addition to their high-maintenance cost, has prevented their adoption in less-developed countries with limited laboratory infraestructure, particularly in rural zones of the developing world, which are generally under-resourced and where disease outbreaks are more likely to occur.
-Therefore, access to lowcost instrumentation could enable faster diagnosis and routine monitoring of certain diseases.
-For example, despite an urgent need, the WHO does not recommend the use of viral load testing in resource-limited countries due to a lack of laboratory facilities and instrumentation, and as a result such testing is not routinely performed.
+The high cost of instruments for real-time PCR, in addition to their high maintenance cost, has prevented their adoption in less-developed countries with limited laboratory infrastructure,^{9,12,14,15} particularly in rural zones of the developing world, which are generally under-resourced and where disease outbreaks are more likely to occur.12 Therefore, access to low-cost instrumentation could enable faster diagnosis and routine monitoring of certain diseases.^{9,17} For example, despite an urgent need, the WHO does not recommend the use of viral load testing in resource-limited countries due to a lack of laboratory facilities and instrumentation, and as a result such testing is not routinely performed.17